GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 We propose to replace the current storage implementation by a new `storage` class hierarchy which does not inherit from NumPy `ndarray`.
-Instead we propose to support the also established `__array_interface__` and `__cuda_array_interface__` interfaces.
+Instead we propose to support the also established :code:`__array_interface__` and :code:`__cuda_array_interface__` interfaces.
 These new storage classes shall also introduce the possibility to be constructed from externally allocated memory buffers and provide more control over the underlying memory.

-Further, we propose the :code:`__gt_data_interface__` attribute which can be added to any object to provide the necessary information about how it can be used as a field in gt4py stencils.
-We also propose to accept the `__array_interface__` and `__cuda_array_interface__` interfaces if these provide all necessary information.
+Further, we propose the :code:`__gt_data_interface__` attribute which can be added to any object to provide the necessary information about how it can be used as a field in gt4py stencils or when creating and interacting with storages.
+We also propose to accept the :code:`__array_interface__` and :code:`__cuda_array_interface__` interfaces if these provide all necessary information.

 Lastly, these storages shall focus on providing a mechanism that allows users to write code with only minimal dependence on the backend while achieving optimal performance.
-Since this goal is funcamentally difficult to achieve under some operations that we previously targeted such as `universal functions`, we propose to remove these functionality.
+Since this goal is fundamentally difficult to achieve under some operations that we previously targeted such as `universal functions`, we propose to remove these functionalities.

 Motivation and Scope
 --------------------